technomancy/leiningen/doc/PROFILES.md

 replace/displace metadata hints still apply though.

 Remember that if a profile with the same name is specified in multiple files, the last one will *replace* the previous ones, no merging.
-Only profiles of different names are merged onto the project map.
+(If you need to enable personal overrides of parts of a profile, you can use a composite profile with common and personal parts - something like `:dev [:dev-common :dev-overrides]`; you would then have just `:dev-overrides {}` in `project.clj` and override it in `profiles.clj`.)

 Another use of profiles is to test against various sets of dependencies: